tweag/python-monorepo-example/content/blog/2020-06-11-inline-java-benchmarks.md

   random record retrieved from a database, encoded again as a JSON object, such as `"{ \"id\" : 1234, \"randomNumber\" : 6678 }"`.

-These benchmarks measure the throughput of the server, that is the amount of requests per second that each implementation could deliver.
+These benchmarks measure the throughput of the server, that is, the number of requests per second that each implementation could deliver.
 That means that higher numbers are better.